Week Three

 Day #20: Catch-Up and Reflect

-Again, we are leaving space on this last weekend of the FSNE REC for participants to catch up on any topics from the week that you may not have been able to get to and/or to go a bit deeper in your explorations of a particular prompt, topic or materials.
+Again, we are leaving space on this last weekend of the Challenge for participants to catch up on any topics from the week that you may not have been able to get to and/or where you want to go a bit deeper in your explorations of a particular prompt, topic or materials.
 See below for links to all the prompts of this past week, all of which speak to how we can build “a bigger ‘we’.”
-Day #19 – Weave Collective Dreams of “The Better” Day #18 – Raise the Next Generations with Care
+Day #15 – Build Bridges and Solidarity Day #16 – Connect Food and Faith-Beliefs-Spirituality

 -